 With improved public health conditions and relevant NCAA guidance, the CCC hopes to begin competition for winter sports athletic competition as early as January 1, 2021.
 Spring sports currently remain on schedule as planned, with the exception of the cancelation of their non-traditional fall play date.
 In addition, should NCAA legislation permit fall sports teams to conduct athletic competition in the spring 2021 semester, CCC schedules and championships may be adjusted accordingly.

-Intramural Activities: Intramural sport/activity programming will be assessed for the potential for COVID-19 transmission, and scheduled offerings will be adjusted as necessary.
+Intramural Activities: Intramural sport/activity programming is being assessed for the potential for COVID-19 transmission, and scheduled offerings will be adjusted as necessary.
 Activities will be amended to comply with social distancing and gathering size limitations.
 Examples of virtual and other activities that comply with social distance recommendations may include eSports, singles tennis, cornhole, badminton, singles pickleball, one-on-one basketball games such as HORSE, free throw and 3-point competitions, punt/pass/kick competition, disc golf, billiards, air hockey, scavenger hunts, etc.